Full Episode

 From 2008-2012, Schifrin served as the ABC News correspondent in Afghanistan and Pakistan.
 In 2011 he was one of the first journalists to arrive in Abbottabad, Pakistan, after Osama bin Laden’s death and delivered one of the year’s biggest exclusives: the first video from inside bin Laden’s compound.
 His reporting helped ABC News win an Edward R. Murrow award for its bin Laden coverage.

-Schifrin is a Council on Foreign Relations term member and an Overseas Press Club Foundation board member.
-He has a Master of International Public Policy degree from the Johns Hopkins School of Advanced International Studies (SAIS), with a concentration in Strategic Studies.
+Schifrin is a member of the Council on Foreign Relations and a board member of the Overseas Press Club Foundation.
+He has a Bachelor’s degree from Columbia University and a Master of International Public Policy degree from the Johns Hopkins School of Advanced International Studies (SAIS).

 Nick’s Recent Stories